asweigart/pysimplevalidate/README.md

 # pysimplevalidate

-A simple collection of validation functions that work on strings, suitable for use in other applications.
+A collection of string-based validation functions, suitable for use in other Python 2 and 3 applications.